 Staff comments: Except for equipment and stockpiles, no outdoor storage is proposed.
 The subject parcel is 35 acres, which is the minimum parcel size in the A/F zone district.
 As a measure of intensity use, uses on a typical 35-acre parcel include a primary dwelling, secondary dwelling, accessory structures, and various other low impact uses (ranching/farming, home day cares, trails, etc.) The subject parcel has a residence and four detached structures.
 The intensity of use of this operation on a 35-acre parcel with the existing residential and agricultural uses and structures is not appropriate.
 Surrounding historical and current uses are limited to residential and agricultural activities.
-Adding a high impact use, such as a gravel pit, is not compatible with these surrounding uses, however some mining must occur to make the site safe.
+Adding a high impact use, such as a gravel pit, is not compatible with these surrounding uses, however staff recognizes some level of mining must occur to make the site safe.
 The applicant has stated that the following considerations will make this use compatible with those surrounding land uses: orientation of the operation, the limited size of the pit, no material processing, and reclamation of the site.

 Master Plan policy 3.3.A states, "New residential, commercial and industrial developments and uses should occur within the vicinity of designated growth centers."
-It is staff's opinion that this new industrial development is not within the vicinity of a designated growth center.
+This new industrial development is not within the vicinity of a designated growth center.

 The pit is visible from CR 129, but for only a very short amount of time.
-It is visible from the residence on the west side of CR 129.
-Based on the pit's orientation, how the access road enters the pit, and the limited amount of time the pit is visible, it is staff's opinion that these visual impacts do not need to be mitigated.
-The standard condition addressing lighting is suggested.
+It is also visible from the residence on the west side of CR 129.
+Based on the pit's orientation, how the access road enters the pit, and the limited amount of time the pit is visible, visual mitigation may not be necessary.
+The standard condition addressing lighting is included.